1njam0mvt/scalableai.us/README.md

-# S.C.A.L.A.B.L.E — Just A Rather Very Intelligent System
+# ScalableAI — Just A Rather Very Intelligent System

 A personal AI assistant with a beautiful web UI.
 Talk to it, ask questions, search the web, generate images, analyze camera photos, and more.
 Runs completely on your own machine with one command.